 CloudReady’s version of Chrome OS will soon load up.
 It’ll ask you for your WiFi password and Google ID.
 The latter isn’t compulsory – you can look around without one At this point, you haven’t installed anything so if you think Chrome OS is the spawn of Satan you can still back out

-Chrome OS has definitely made this old laptop run more smoothly.
-Web pages are loading up more quickly.
+Chrome OS definitely made this old laptop run more smoothly.
+Web pages loaded up more quickly and everything was nice and nippy.

 Here is a slideshow of the process, should you still be interested…